jbarber/torque-qps/README.md

 * Selectable job attributes - only show interesting information
 * One-row per job output - make it easy to grep for relevent jobs
 * JSON + XML output
-* qstat-like output - but columns are sized to not truncate the data
+* qstat-like output - but columns are dynamically sized so as to not truncate the output
 * query the status of jobs, nodes, queues and servers with the same interface

 USAGE